 In the traditional Arabic context of a city within a city, the courtyard plays a vital role, modulating and protecting internal private space.
 This paradigm is explored in the concept for this private villa in Abu Dhabi.

-The central garden is the preserve of the ground floor living spaces, while the secondary spaces of majlis, dining and office/ library are orientated to the periphery, creating smaller private patios.
+The central garden is the preserve of the ground floor living spaces, while the secondary spaces of majlis, dining and office/ library are orientated to the peripheral smaller private patios.
 The central living space connects to the first-floor family lounge by a sculptural spiral stairs.
-The bedrooms are placed around private courtyards, with only the master bedroom enjoying private views of the courtyard.
-Below ground a full basement level contains the functions that service the villa, with circulation and access carefully managed to maximize efficiency and ensure family privacy.
-At the upper level a gym, salon and massage room are contained within a screened volume, also containing service and MEP functions.
+The bedrooms are placed around private courtyards, with the master bedroom enjoying private views of the courtyard.
+At the upper level a gym, salon and massage room are contained within a screened volume.

 Natural materials are employed to reinforce the concept of the villa – local natural stone walls to the boundary and garden, light cut stone placed vertically wrap the bedroom level, whose volume sits lightly over the ground floor, creating shaded walkways along the perimeter.
 Mashrabiya screens of bronze aluminium provide privacy and modulate light to the interiors which are warm and filled with natural light.